Making a Family Calendar: Toddlers & Young Kids

 Don't make mealtimes a battle.

-As long as you offer kids enough healthy food to get full during mealtimes, you have done what you can.
-Children know and will be able to tell you when they're full and have had enough.
+Sometimes kids eat a lot, sometimes they seem to eat nothing.
+If they are growing, then they are likely getting enough nutrition.
+Continue offering kids enough healthy food to get full during mealtimes.
+Children know and will be able to tell you when they’re full and have had enough.
 Try introducing your kids to new foods without forcing them.
 Introducing new foods along with foods they like makes trying new ones less scary.
-Some kids need to see new a food multiple times before they are ready to try it, so don't give up!
+Some kids need to see new a food multiple times before they are ready to try it, so don’t give up!

 Make a Weekly Family Schedule

 Once you've got an idea of what your daily routine will be like, think about the bigger picture.
 Prioritize what your family needs to get done in the next week.
 What things must get done?
 What would you like to get done?

 Make a plan.

 Take 30 minutes at the start of every week to sit down and decide what needs to be done, who will do it, and when.
 Include all the people who help care for your child.
 Think about planning family meals, household chores, laundry, work time, and other necessities like doctors' appointments.

 Write down your family schedule on a calendar that you keep in a central place, or use a shared-calendar app to create a family calendar that everyone can see on their computer or phone.
 Shared apps are nice because everyone can pull up the calendar anytime, see what they need to do, and make edits.
 These family calendars can also send digital reminders to help you stay on track.

 Include some fun activities and family rituals on your family calendar.
 Maybe Wednesday night is Pizza Night, or Saturday afternoons are for family walks - whatever your family likes to do together.
 These consistent activities make great memories for your children!